mrsmkl/old-interp-wiki/Filesystem-design.md

 How to make sure that the file contents won't change in the middle of verification game???

+## Using Swarm or IPFS directly for the file system

+The instructions for using Swarm etc. hashes for file system directly would probably be a bit more complex, because they are larger than 64-bits.
+Otherwise they would hopefully be similar.

+Chunks: instead of files, Swarm and IPFS store _chunks_.
+There are two kinds of chunks, leaf chunks and inner chunks.
+A leaf chunk contains a piece of data and its length.
+An inner chunk contains hashes of chunks and their total length.

+In IPFS, files are chunks with names, and directories are chunks that have files or other directories as inner chunks.

 ## Simple file system

 For example we could have the following global structure to manage the filesystem: